 Professionals plan their professional development.
 Creating and following an IPDP is linked to quality job performance.
 Because they support professional quality, IPDPs are integrated into the Vermont professional development system.
 All staff are required to have a current IPDP -

-- For child care program regulations and Department of Education teacher licensure
+- For child care program regulations and Agency of Education teacher licensure

 - To apply for a Career Level certificate or early childhood or afterschool credentials (IPDP must be created or updated current within 3 months of applying)